Show the customer entry point

 Dashboard review completed

-A branded ordering app demo should show the customer journey under the supplier name before it shows generic platform features.
 The point of a white-label ordering app is not only convenience; it is keeping repeat trade customers inside the supplier relationship while reducing manual order work.

 Review how the app and web route feel when the supplier name, products and account access are visible first.